Nepalese cuisine: Etiquette

 Although most homes and restaurants in cities have dining tables, meals in villages are often eaten seated on a tiny wooden seat (pira) or on chairs or benches.
 A large mound of bhat, dhindo or a pile of rotis is served on a jharke thal (a large brass plate) or a khande thal (a compartment plate).
 On the jharke thal, the rice is surrounded by smaller mounds of prepared vegetables, fresh chutney or preserved pickles, and sometimes curd/yogurt, fish or meat.
 Separate glasses and bowls are instead used for different dishes, while serving on smaller plates or when serving to honoured guest or elders of the family.
 The most notable of this is the separate thals and bowls that are given to elders and honoured guests that are made of a separate metal alloy (jharke).
 Although it is vague on the specifics to what jharke can be quantified to be due to the change in the actual metallic composition of jharke for the past few generations and there being no one standard.
 Thus, jharke thals, bowls etc. can all vary in appearance from locality, era, craftsmanship, and more, however the sentiment still remains.
 On a khande thal, there are separate small compartments for chutney and tarkari and other dishes.

 Food is traditionally eaten with the right hand.
 Touching or eating food with the left hand, which is traditionally used for washing off after stool, is considered unhygienic, and taboo.
 The hands should be washed before eating, and the hand and mouth should be rinsed after.
 It is customary to wash one's lips after eating.
 The use of spoons, and more recently forks, is also increasing, and inquiring if one is available is acceptable.
 The washing of hands and mouth is not necessary, before or after, when eating with a spoon.

-In Nepal, especially among the Brahmin and chetry castes, the purity of food and drinks is taken very seriously.
+In Nepal, especially among the Brahmin and Chhetri castes, the purity of food and drinks is taken very seriously.
 Contact with saliva is almost universally considered to make food impure, which is considered to be jutho and may be seen as a sign of insult or grave ignorance.
 Acceptability of jutho food follows the traditional hierarchy of respect, where parents' jutho is acceptable to children but not vice-versa and so on.
 People of equal standing, like friends and spouses may also share jutho, except among highly religious (where jutho is impure) or traditional people (where jutho is thought to transfer diseases, or husbands may be held superior to wives).
 In a similar vein, food touched by pets and other animals, or where an insect drops, are discarded and the containers thoroughly washed.
 Some exceptions may be made for animals traditionally thought pure, such as cows.